jansel/jansel.github.io/index.md

 # About Me

 <img src="/images/jasonansel3.jpg" class="floatpic" width="200" height="200">
 My name is Jason Ansel.
-I am the Director of Machine Learning at GoDaddy, which I joined in 2013 as part of the [acquisition] of the startup [Locu][locu].
+I am a Director of Engineering at GoDaddy, which I joined in 2013 as part of the [acquisition] of the startup [Locu][locu].
 I started working for Locu in 2011, while I was simultaneously pursuing my PhD at [MIT][MIT] [CSAIL][CSAIL], which I completed in 2013.
 I was the first non-founder employee of Locu and my work there and at GoDaddy focuses on creating machine learning algorithms for extracting semantic information from unstructured web content.

 I spend some of my free time working on [OpenTuner], an extensible framework for program autotuning.
 We are currently looking for users, if interested